OpenSignLabs/OpenSign/docs/docs/help/Templates/publicTemplate.md

 ---
 sidebar_position: 4
-title: Setting up an OpenSign Template for public signing
+title: Setting up an OpenSign template for public signing
 ---
+With OpenSign public profiles, you can now create documents for signatures on-demand through self-service.
+Streamline document preparation and seamlessly integrate collected data into your existing applications.
+The Public Profile feature delivers the security, user-friendliness, and versatility you and your clients expect from OpenSign.

-# How to setup Public profile, Design templates, and enable public signing?
+# How to setup Public profile, Design templates, and Enable public signing?

 ## Step 1:
 ### Set up your Public profile (Username & Tagline)